-EMILY PUTNAM-HORNSTEIN is an associate specialist at Berkeley Social Welfare's Center for Social Services Research (CSSR), where she works on the California Child Welfare Indicators Project (CCWIP).
+EMILY PUTNAM-HORNSTEIN is an associate specialist with the California Child Welfare Indicators Project (CCWIP).
 Her interests include child maltreatment and public child welfare systems, with her current research focused on the application of epidemiological methods to improve the surveillance of non-fatal and fatal child abuse and neglect.

 Dr. Putnam-Hornstein also maintains an appointment as assistant professor at the University of Southern California’s School of Social Work, where she is the principal investigator of the Children’s Data Network, a university, agency and community collaborative focused on the integration and application of data to inform programs and policies for children.

 - Public Child Welfare Systems